NattyBumppo/TelemetryReporter/readme.md

 ### Position Visualization (2D)

 The 2D position of the vehicle or system (defined in **main_poses.csv**) is shown over time.
-As the user scrubs through the Mission Timeline, the vehicle moves through the visualization accordingly.
+As the user scrubs through the Timeline, the vehicle moves through the visualization accordingly.
 Static objects (ones that maintain the same position/orientation throughout the time period) can be defined in **static_objects.json**, and models can be assigned to them as well.
 Axes are configurable in **axes.json**.

 ![Attitude display](readmeContent/positive_viz_2d.png)

 ### Position Visualization (3D)

-3D position and attitude of the vehicle or system over time can also be shown, based on data from **main_poses.csv**, with similar Mission Timeline integration as the 2D visualization.
+3D position and attitude of the vehicle or system over time can also be shown, based on data from **main_poses.csv**, with similar Timeline integration as the 2D visualization.

 ### Attitude Visualization (3D)

 The attitude (a.k.a. orientation) of the vehicle or system (defined in **main_poses.csv**) is shown over time.
-As the user scrubs through the Mission Timeline, the vehicle reorients accordingly.
+As the user scrubs through the Timeline, the vehicle reorients accordingly.
 Euler angles are also shown.
 A 3D model can be supplied in **main_model.obj**.
 Axes are configurable in **axes.json**.

 ![Attitude display](readmeContent/attitude_display.png)